 1. Celtic FC

 Celtic won their sixth-straight and 48th overall Scottish League title in 2016/17 and did in style by going unbeaten with 106 points.
-They became the first top flight Scottish club to achieve it in 118 years since Glasgow neighbors Rangers did it in 1898/99.
+They became the first top flight Scottish club to achieve it in 118 years since Glasgow neighbors Rangers did it in 1898/99 (Celtic themselves actually achieved the same feat in 1897-98 too).
 Brendan Rodgers was the new Celtic boss and led his squad to a record of 34 victories and four draws with a league-best 106 goals for and league-low 25 against for a differential of 81.
 Aberdeen finished second that year with 76 points, a full 30 behind Celtic.
 Scott Sinclair let the attack for the Hoops with 21 goals and other key members of the squad included Moussa Dembele, Stuart Armstrong and Leigh Griffiths.
 The team pulled off a domestic treble as they captured the Scottish Cup and League Cup as well.
 Celtic also set a UK unbeaten record as they went 69 games without losing between May, 2016 and December, 2017.